Wahbi Khazri

-Wahbi Khazri (وَهْبِيّ خَزْرِيّ; born 8 February 1991) is a professional footballer who plays as an attacking midfielder, left winger or forward.
+Wahbi Khazri (وَهْبِيّ خَزْرِيّ; born 8 February 1991) is a former professional footballer who played as an attacking midfielder, left winger or forward.

 Trained at Bastia from 2004, Khazri made his professional debut there in 2009 and quickly became a vital part of the team, as he helped the club reach promotion to Ligue 2 in 2011, and then Ligue 1 in 2012.
 He left in 2014 to join fellow French side Bordeaux.
 In 2016, Khazri joined Sunderland in the Premier League; he was subsequently loaned to Rennes during the 2017–18 campaign.
 After finishing the season with 11 goals in 29 games, Khazri attracted the attention of Saint-Étienne, who recruited him in July 2018.
 In 2022, Khazri signed for Montpellier.

 Born in France, Khazri represented his birth country at youth international level, and Tunisia at senior international level.
 He was the former captain of the national team, playing 74 matches and scoring 25 goals between 2013 and 2022.
 He represented Tunisia at five Africa Cup of Nations tournaments and at both the 2018 and 2022 FIFA World Cup.